Welcome to the Directorate of Quality Assurance of St John’s University of Tanzania

 The main objective of the Directorate of Quality Assurance is to promote higher level of standards in teaching, research and outreach services and to promote effective management of all awards of SJUT so that its graduates have sufficient capacity to competitively perform in a globally knowledge-based economy of the 21st century.

-ACTING DIRECTOR OF QUALITY ASSURANCE
+DIRECTOR OF QUALITY ASSURANCE

 QUALITY ASSURANCE OFFICER

 In practice the main agenda of the Directorate of Quality Assurance includes but not limited to:

 - Enhance the understanding of Quality Assurance its values and its contribution towards

 - Monitoring of adherence to set processes and procedures,